Crooked-Krokr/Crooked-Krokr.github.io/_pages/about.md

 ---
 # About Me

-I'm a Principal Engineer with over 15 years of experience building robust data pipelines and IoT infrastructure that operate in the world's most challenging environments—from North Sea subsea installations to remote Scottish hillsides.
+I'm a Principal Engineer with over 15 years of experience building robust data pipelines and IoT infrastructure that operate in the world's most challenging environments.
+I've worked from North Sea subsea installations to remote Scottish hillsides.

 My career has been defined by a unique ability to transfer life-critical systems expertise across sectors.
 I started in oil & gas, designing electronics for extreme downhole conditions and leading subsea condition monitoring campaigns.
 That foundation in reliability engineering proved invaluable when I transitioned to agricultural technology, where I've spent the past four years building Scotland's largest rural IoT deployment.